 Extreme stress can also cause female plants to develop male flowers or pollen sacs.
 Therefore, to avoid female green herb plants growing male plant organs, it's important to avoid disrupted photoperiods or green herb nutritional imbalances.

-No, male green herb plants do not produce buds.
+No, male green herb plants do not produce flowers.
 Instead, they develop small pollen sacs at the nodes (where the leaves and branches meet the stem).
 These sacs contain pollen that is used to fertilize female plants, which can then produce seeds.
-However, fertilizing female plants with male pollen will reduce the THC content of the female green herb plants.
+However, fertilizing female plants with male pollen will reduce the content of the female green herb plants.

 !